peterfairfield/anaxis/l/rams_shelf.md

 In the Light timeline, the Nir have recently exacted revenge on some of the most unpleasant Emesids.
 The Nir Court has convened and they have abducted prisoners from the Emesid controlled Crannog.
 The Emesids are bruised and grumpy, they consider the Nir Court an ephemerial and theatrical power.

+## Rumors
+* [Outlaws are lurking on the Iron Road](/e/bandit_ambush.md), waylaying groups travelling to Eschar.
+* A delegation was visiting the Crannog, they were seen leaving for Eschar, but the Records have been infiltrated over the years by the Kutha.
+* The Cartwrights have been up to something strange
+* The quarry has been the scene of some strangeness, lights, drinking and parties?
+* The kitchens at the Black Hammer have recently burned down.
+They are now cooking out in the yard in makeshift cob ovens and a new firepit.
+* Violent thunderstorms.

+### Monestary of St. Andreas
+* About five thousand people live in this agricultural powerhouse.
+It's about a day and a half from Ram's Shelf

+### Ratsicks
+* A pirate town, clinging to the edge of Ram's Shelf
+* Boatwrights

 ### Monah Xeres

 She is a good place for neutral ground between the two.
 She works for both, in a clerical role for one and a magical one for the other.
 She adorns the lizard warriors in Frog Parts and enchants them.
 The frogs believe that they will live forever in this final form.